memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.md

 **Returns**

-A generator that produces lists of simple paths.
+A list of simple path lists.
 If there are no paths
-    between the source and target within the given cutoff the generator produces no output.
+    between the source and target within the given cutoff there is no output.